Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-time-of-day-greeting.md

 else welcomeText = welcomeTypes[2];
 ```

-If the hour is below 12 we return `welcomeType[0]` which is Good morning.
+If the hour is below 12, we return `welcomeType[0]`, which is Good morning.
-If it's below 18 we return Good afternoon and else we return Good evening.
+If it's below 18, we return Good afternoon, and else we return Good evening.

 The final step is to put this welcomeText in our div.